ted091020/mmr-grabber/README.md

-# mmr-grabber
+# MMR Grabber
-Grabs mmr from post-game screen and prints it out
+This code scans your screen every 30 seconds